barjoio/cromwell-test/README.md

 The secret key used to sign tokens is stored in an environment variable in .env.local (in a real application this file wouldn't be uploaded to GitHub).

 JWTs are stored in an HTTP-Only cookie, meaning that client-side scripts cannot access it.
 This mitigates the risk of XSS attacks.

+### Docker

+Use the following commands to build and run the application as a Docker container.

+`sudo docker build -t cromwell-test .`

+`sudo docker run -p 8080:3000 cromwell-test:latest`

 ### Responsive